RomanTsegelskyi/blog/_posts/2015-11-16-good-practices-r-package.md

 A test file lives in `tests/testthat/`.
 Its name must start with test.
 Good example of using `testthat` for testing is [devtools test suite](https://github.com/hadley/devtools/tree/master/tests/testthat).
 More detailed information can be found on `testthat` [here](http://r-pkgs.had.co.nz/tests.html).

+#### Put the package on GitHub with useful README.md

+Putting the package on GitHub will allow the user of your package to get the development version with `devtools`, thus enabling you to deliver bug fixes/new features faster than going through formal process of submitting a package to CRAN/Bitbucket.
+Additionally I find it much easier to manage bug reports though GitHub issues.
+Also consider creating a detailed `README.md`, which in a lot of cases will serve the first introduction to your package.
+More and more now I find myself just going to the GitHub page of the package to find out how it works.
+And judging from [these comments](https://www.reddit.com/r/rstats/comments/3t2bni/good_practices_for_writing_r_packages/) it is a general trend in R community.

 #### Use Travis and AppVeyor for Continious Integration

 During last year, I have seen a significant improvement of CI systems supporting R. Even though most of the tools are written by community, they are robust and make it relatively easy to setup.
 There are 2 systems, which I have seen primarily used in many packages (which are free for open source projects):